Fur Parents On Reddit Were Furious About A Dog Groomer Who Left A Serious Injury To A Pup Saying He Was 'Nicked'

 #3 Refund and cover vet bills.

-#4 Well the answer is too obvious.
+#4 Well, the answer is too obvious.

 #5 The fact that she acted like it was nothing?

-#6 Judgement covered.
+#6 Judgment covered.

 #7 The mistake must be addressed or it can be repeated.